Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 "We’ll never get through fifty planets in one mission!"
 Xiù objected.
 "Even if they’re all quick checks like Aphrodite."

 "Uh-huh.
 And we’re gonna spend *weeks* on a real one.
-We’ve got material here for...years!"
+We’ve got material here for... years!"
 Julian grinned.
 "Which is good news!
 They can’t *all* be false positives."

 "True…" Xiù conceded.
 "We *must* have found at least one real planet, we just have to… you know, *find it* find it."